CN-M/task-taker-2.0/README.md

    cd Task-Taker-2.0
    ```

-2. **Install dependencies for the client, server, and root directory:**
+2. **Install dependencies for the client, server, and root directory, and create .env file:**
    ```bash
    pnpm install
    cd client